 You will be given some general instructions about what to do after surgery.
 Your surgeon may also give you some special instructions on how to care for the surgery area.
 Be sure to follow those instructions carefully.

-- If the instructions from your surgeon are not clear or do not cover your particular problem, contact your surgeon.
+If the instructions from your surgeon are not clear or do not cover your particular problem, contact your surgeon.

 Do not smoke or use other tobacco products.
 Smoking slows healing because it decreases blood supply and delays tissue repair.
 For more information, see the topic Quitting Smoking.

 Write down your symptom or problem.
 It may help you become more aware of your specific symptom or problem or give you ideas about its cause.
 It will also help prepare you to talk to your surgeon about what you are experiencing.